KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Common Adding and Committing Commands

-Any time you make a change to a file locally, you need to add and commit the change to git version.
+Any time you make a change to a file locally, you need to add and commit the change to git version control.
 For instance, if you create a branch and make a change, or if you are a reviewing a pull request and make a change.
 Here are a couple ways to do that.
 There are other variations.
 Check out the docs.

 </td></tr>